 Consequences of Improper Food Handling

 Not keeping up with food safety standards can lead to some pretty serious issues.
 One of the biggest concerns right now is foodborne illness, and it can really take a toll on your health.
-Not only can improper food handling lead to health issues, but it can also cause businesses to lose money, face legal trouble, and harm their reputation.
+Poor food handling can create health hazards, financial losses, legal issues, and brand damage.

 Conclusion: The Importance of Understanding the Temperature Danger Zone